octobercms/docs/cms-themes.md

 [Content files](content) | text, HTML or [Markdown](http://daringfireball.net/projects/markdown/syntax) blocks that can be edited separately from the page or layout.
 **Asset files** | are resource files like images, CSS and JavaScript files.

 Below you can see an example theme directory structure.
-Each October theme is represented with a separate directory and generally one active theme is used for displaying the website.
+Each OctoberCMS theme is represented with a separate directory and generally one active theme is used for displaying the website.
 This example displays the "website" theme directory.

     themes/
       website/              <== Theme starts here